cesium/guides/src/pages/docs/installation.md

 ---
 title: CAOS installation guide
-description: A guide on installing the required software to contribute to CAOS
+description: A guide to installing the required software to contribute to CAOS
 ---

-A guide on installing the required software to contribute to CAOS
+A guide to installing the required software to contribute to CAOS

 ---